cober2019/Network-Automation/README.md

 1. For multi device configuration, reading from an xml files works fine.
 Create a excel and read device IPs from sheet using xlrd.
 2. Local directory to store dynamic XML files.
 The program will read and write from this directory.

+Optional:

+1. FTP server to download a copy of the inventory excel file